open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 ### Practice

-1. Use a diffent value for `BUFSIZ` and see if that affects the comparison between the two executables.
+1. Use a different value for `BUFSIZ` and see if that affects the comparison between the two executables.

 1. Add a `sleep()` call to the `mmap_copy.c` file **after** the files were mapped.
    Rebuild the program and run it.
-   On a different console use `pmap` to view the two new memory regions that were added to the process, by mapping the `in.dat` and `out.dat` files.
+   On a different console, use `pmap` to view the two new memory regions that were added to the process, by mapping the `in.dat` and `out.dat` files.